Argentina visa for Filipinos: online vs physical application processes

-The Argentine borders are currently closed to foreign travelers in an exemption for Argentine nationals or Argentine residency card holders.
-I just called the Embassy in Mexico and they said they do not have news when Argentina will open its doors to tourism.
+The Argentine borders are currently closed to foreign travelers in an exemption for Argentine nationals or Argentine residency cardholders.
+I just called the Embassy in Mexico and they said they do not have news about when Argentina will open its doors to tourism.

 Argentina uses the app CuidAR so you need to download that as well.
 Upon arrival in Argentina, you need to complete a health declaration form online, 48 hours before your trip.
 Everyone who enters Argentina is required to self-isolate for 7 days.

-Applying an Argentine visa through the AVE program: are you qualified?
+Applying for an Argentine visa through the AVE program: are you qualified?